-The first thing that a parent should do when facing stubborn children who don’t want to brush their teeth is to get your child/children into a special routine for morning and night.
+The first thing that a parent should do when facing stubborn children who don’t want to brush is to get your child/children into a special routine for morning and night.
 Do this routine every day, even on the weekends until it becomes a natural habit for your child.
 For young children, you should stay and brush your teeth with them to teach them how to do it properly and ensure that they are doing a good enough job.

 Using different techniques can help in getting your child to learn proper oral health and keep it fun, like making games out of brushing your teeth!
 Or playing their favourite song so that they can have a short dance party.
 Go shopping and let your child pick their own toothbrush/toothpaste with their favourite cartoon character or superhero, this will get your child in front of the bathroom sink in no time!
 Or, make a reward chart and let your child add a sticker every morning and night that they successfully brush their teeth.
 At the end of the week, if your child has 14 stickers then they get a treat/reward.
 The treat could be a new toy, a trip to the movies or some junk food, whatever you may think is appropriate for your child.

 If your child is having fun whilst brushing their teeth then it is most likely that your child will want to start brushing their teeth on their own every day without parents having to constantly check up on their oral health.
 Basically, if you reward your child for doing the right thing, it may motivate them to continue doing the right thing without having to be told what to do and what not to do.
 Oral health is extremely important to our overall health so it’s never too early for kids to start learning good dental habits.

 There are other factors that contribute to your child’s oral health such as…